 That is how the free enterprise system works, people!

-As for people selling their own homes, remember that the skill of a good Real estate agent is to get the buyer up in price, negotiate the deal.
+Remember that the skill of a good real estate agent is to get the buyer up in price and negotiate the deal.

 The average person does not have this skill and gets less for their home.

-What some people must understand is that most people do not sell and buy a terrific amount of houses in their lifetime.
+Remember…most people do not sell and buy a large number of houses in their lifetime.

 For the majority they may sell 1 or 2.

 For the most part, sellers are very emotional when selling and at times temporarily insane.

 Therefore, you need an objective party handling the negotiations.

 The thing is… real estate agents can be as wealthy or as poor as anyone, but what people forget is the amount of sacrifice of personal time and energy that goes into successful agents.